navikt/lps-oppfolgingsplan-mottak/README.md

 # LPS follow-up plan API: Consumer guide

 This API allows for the submission of a follow-up plan to NAV and/or the general practitioner on behalf of an employer.
-This API is a <i>Delegated
+This is a <i>Delegated
 API</i>, which means that you as the API consumer is acting on behalf of another company/end-user.
 The API is secured with Maskinporten.